Sital7/tic-tac-toe-game/README.md

-tic tac toe game is 66 line code which is made in pythone.
+tic tac toe game is 66 line code which is made in python.